sakethbachu/Stairpose-estimation/README.md

 # Stairpose-estimation

 ## Description
 Pose estimation has been one of the most important tasks for mobile robots.
-However, there is no robust solution for estimating stair pose.
+However, there is no robust solution for estimating pose of a staircase.
 In this project we aim to build a robust end-to-end pipeline to estimate pose of a staircase and hence use it for effective motion planning in mobile robots.

 ## Note
 This repository is constantly being updated.